 This is one of the most effective films for reducing heat, making it ideal for those who live in hotter areas.
 This film is also scratch-resistant, ensuring that your window is protected from damage.

 Decorative Window Film

 If you want some security and privacy for your home, the decorative window film is ideal.
-Decorative glass and window films transform plain glass, capturing the look of cut, frosted or texturized glass at a fraction of the price.
+Decorative glass and window films transform plain glass, capturing the look of cut, frosted, or texturized glass at a fraction of the price.
 This tint may be applied to your windows or glass walls.
 See one of our customer case studies here

 3M™ FASARA™ Glass Finishes are decorative glass finishes available in 50+ designs.
-These decorative finishes can be used to control light and privacy while enhancing interiors aesthetics.
+These decorative finishes can be used to control light and privacy while enhancing interior aesthetics.
 FASARA provides the advantages of etched, cut, sandblasted, and textured glass at a fraction of the cost.
 Great for bathroom windows, shower glass, and interior walls and doors at home.

 Metalized Film, 1-Way Mirror Tint